You can help improve water quality!

 - Why you should fix your car’s oil leaks (Mass.
 DEP)

 The association is also continuing with its water monitoring activities to gauge the success of efforts to reduce weeds, algae, and bacteria, and to improve water clarity.
 These activities require considerable volunteer effort for water sampling, weed mapping, and data collection.
 If you’d like to help, please contact us.
 Training is available, so experience is not necessary.

 Use only phosphorus-free lawn fertilizer

 Phosphorus is common in fertilizers, but it’s a main culprit in promoting weed and algae growth in the lake.
-In some localities (Annapolis, MD, for example), fertilizers with phosphorus have been banned because of the chemical’s effect on lakes and streams.
+In many localities, fertilizers with phosphorus have been banned because of the chemical’s effect on lakes and streams.